IIyn/IIyn/README.md

 - 📍  Paris
 - 🌱 I am currently working at [DiamPark](https://diampark.io/en)
+- 📑 I am learning Rust and Python in my free time
 - 🎼 I also play piano and do music stuff

 ## Skills